shindyas/Repo-Testing/README.md

 ---Claim---
-For the first time I try to learn and use the tools, so need to setting up the configuration.
-In additonal, at early time I consider to use data driven for multiple data, but I run of time.
-I'm eager to improve my knowledge during time, if you willing to give me the chance.
+At this test for the first time I try to learn and use the tools Robotframework, so I need to set up the configuration.
+In addition, at an early time I considered using data driven for multiple data, but I ran out of time.
+I'm eager to improve my knowledge over time, if you are willing to give me the chance.

 Hope my submission close enough to pass the test.